hazer-hazer/Jacy-Dev-Book/ideas/invert-rust.md

 So, let's assume we have some intrinsic method to get type of an expression as string, what will it print for function that accepts `Struct {field: 1234}`? -- `Struct` or `&Struct`.

 As far as we don't remove references at all (they are still required to be in the language) -- the type is... 🥁🥁🥁 `&Struct`.
-Yeah, user've written `Struct` but that's not the truth as all non-copy-types are passed by reference.
+Yeah, user have written `Struct` but that's not the truth as all non-copy-types are passed by reference.
 And as far as we anyway separate concepts of references and values, we need it to be a reference.

 #### Generics (!important)
 This is really interesting problem to solve.
 As we do not have GC we cannot rely on the fact that everything will be cleared as we put `free` at CT.